Key Requirements for the City of Dallas Paving Bond

 In our observation, contractors who skip or delay their bond filing face serious setbacks.
 Without a valid bond, the City of Dallas will not issue or renew a paving permit.
 This can bring a project to a halt, strain client relationships, and lead to penalties.

-If you proceed without a bond and something goes wrong—damage to utility lines, poor workmanship, or failing inspections—the city can take legal action.
-A bond serves as a financial guarantee that contractors will make good on their obligations.
+If you proceed without a bond and something goes wrong, such as damage to utility lines, poor workmanship, or failing inspections, the city can take legal action.
+A bond serves as a financial guarantee that contractors will fulfill their obligations.

 Missing or misfiling a bond also harms credibility.
 Many large contracts require proof of bonding upfront.
-Without it, smaller businesses can lose opportunities to larger, bond-ready competitors.
+Without it, smaller businesses can miss out on opportunities to larger, bond-ready competitors.

 Even if your bond has expired by accident, Dallas officials can suspend your permit until a valid bond is filed.
 That’s time off the job, lost income, and unnecessary paperwork.